flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 <img src="doc/assembly_cybercube/cybercube_housing.png" width="500"/>

-After that, you may put the electronic stack into the cybercube´s housing.
+After that, you connect the cables (power supply) with the bulgin connector.
+Now, you may put the electronic stack into the cybercube´s housing.
 Put the GPS-module into it´s recess and connect the GPS-module with it´s specific connector.
 Put the end of the antenna cable into the hole of the cybercube´s lid.
 For better cooling it is also possible to attach a little fan to the inner side of the lid.

 <img src="doc/assembly_cybercube/fan.png" width="500"/>